 If you’re not already aware, the S&P 500 is a stock market index that tracks the performance of around 500 large businesses in the United States.
 Many people opt to invest in index funds that track this popular index or others to diversify their investments.

-While the S&P 500 is on average 14% lower in May 2022 than it was in January 2022, it’s up nearly 70% from where it was five years ago.
+While the S&P 500 has dropped in the past six months, it’s still up nearly 70% from where it was five years ago.
 So overall your investment balance might still be up, depending on when you started putting money into your retirement account.
 Time is your friend in investing, the more time, the more time you have to ride out the dips to make a positive return over 5, 10, 20 years or more

 There are plenty of experts who may speculate about how the stock market will behave in the future.
 Yet in reality, no one has a crystal ball.
 Only time will tell how long U.S. investors may face the current broad declines.